NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 ## **FontAwesome Icons**

-EZ Wild Apricot Web Designer comes with a free Add-on for FontAwesome, making it easy to insert FontAwesome icons by using macros.
+EZ WildApricot Web Designer comes with a free Add-on for FontAwesome, making it easy to insert FontAwesome icons by using macros.
 Simply [sign up for FontAwesome](https://fontawesome.com/start) and add the provided JavaScript code snippet to your WildApricot Global JavaScript settings.

 To enable the addon, be sure to include it in your JavaScript configuration like so: